Hall of Famers advocate baseball in cricket-crazed region - ExBulletin

 Baseball will have to compete for attention with a new franchise Twenty20 cricket league starting around the same time in the United Arab Emirates, based on the model of the lucrative Indian Premier League.

 Star cricketers from around the world are likely to join the International League T20 with six teams.
-The league has ties to India where the shortest and most exciting form of cricket started in 2008 when the IPL was formed.
+The competition has ties to India where the shortest and most exciting form of crickets started in 2008 when the IPL was formed.
 The IPL’s five-year broadcast rights are now worth more than $6 billion.

 More AP sports: https://apnews.com/hub/sports and https://twitter.com/AP_Sports